N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Neural Attention Additive Q-learning

 \textbf{Individual Action-Value Function.} Following the mainstream works~\cite{rashid2018qmix, wang2020qplex}, we employ a recurrent Q-function~\cite{hausknecht2015deep} with parameter sharing for each agent $i$.
 Specifically, each function takes current local observation $o^t_i$ with previous action $u^{t-1}_i$ and previous hidden state $h^{t-1}_i$ as inputs, and then outputs current hidden state $h^t_i$ and local Q-value.

-\textbf{Constructing Identity Semantic.} For each agent, we consider a general setting in which task-relevant regions each agent focuses its observation.
-Thus, we construct an underlying latent semantic from a local action-observation of each agent via a variational auto-encoder (VAE)~\cite{sohn2015learning}, which can produce semantics corresponding to the importance assigned to each input observation.
+\textbf{Constructing Identity Semantic.} For each agent, we consider a general setting in which each agent focuses its observation on task-relevant regions.
+To capture this focus, we construct an underlying latent semantic from a local action observation of each agent via a variational auto-encoder (VAE)~\cite{sohn2015learning}, which can produce semantics corresponding to the importance assigned to each input observation.
 Over the course of training, the action-observation $\tau_i$ of each agent $i$ is encoded by the VAE $G_{\omega} = \left\{E_{\omega_1}, D_{\omega_2} \right\}$ to sample its own identity semantic as $z_i = E_{\omega_1}(\tau_i)$.
-Then, taken it as input for $D_{\omega_2}$ and upsampled to generate an attention mask as $\mathcal{M}_i = \varsigma (D_{\omega_2}(z_i))$, where $\varsigma (\cdot)$ is the sigmoid function.
+This semantic is then used as input for $D_{\omega_2}$ and upsampled to generate an attention mask as $\mathcal{M}_i = \varsigma (D_{\omega_2}(z_i))$, where $\varsigma (\cdot)$ represents the sigmoid function.
 Generally, the mask is interpreted to show where the agent is ``looking" to make a decision~\cite{shi2020self}.
-To maximize the resemblance of identity semantic $z_i$ and local observation $o_i$, the VAE $G_{\omega}$ is trained on a loss of the reconstruction observation along with a KL-divergence as
+To maximize the resemblance between the identity semantic $z_i$ and local observation $o_i$, the VAE $G_{\omega}$ is trained on a loss of the reconstruction observation along with a KL-divergence as

 where $\widetilde{o_i} = \mathcal{M}_i\odot o_i$ and $\odot$ represent the overlaid observation with the mask and the element-wise multiplication, respectively.
-The normal distribution $\mathcal{N}(\mu, \sigma)$ is represented by deterministic functions, whose introduction is deferred in Appendix~\ref{app3}.
+The normal distribution $\mathcal{N}(\mu, \sigma)$ is represented by deterministic functions, whose introduction is deferred to Appendix~\ref{app3}.
 Meanwhile, the mask is expected to focus on as sparse and relevant region information as possible, so we apply a direct penalty to the mask by $L_1$-norm as

-By training the VAE with parameters $\omega = \{\omega_1, \omega_2\}$, we can obtain the attention mask to help humans better understand local observation and the latent identity semantic of each agent to influence the prediction of its action.
+By training the VAE with parameters $\omega = \{\omega_1, \omega_2\}$, we can obtain an attention mask to help humans better understand the local observation and latent identity semantic of each agent to influence the prediction of its action.

 \textbf{Learning Decomposition with Credit Assignment.} To accomplish the decomposition formation in Eq.~(\ref{eq33333}) and (\ref{model}), we let $Q_{tot}$ be decomposed into a neural GAM paradigm within order-$2$ by setting $l\leq 2$ as